-6.0.
 Tender Entry Conditions Overview

-- 6.0.1.
-Once Ofgem is satisfied a Generator Build project meets all Qualifying Project requirements, Ofgem will notify the Developer of the information it will require in order to be satisfied that the Tender Entry Conditions are met.
+- 6.1 Once Ofgem is satisfied a Generator Build project meets all Qualifying Project requirements, Ofgem will notify the Developer of the information it will require in order to be satisfied that the Tender Entry Conditions are met.
 Ofgem's notice will include a request for specific information that a Developer must submit, by specified deadlines, so Ofgem can determine whether each Tender Entry Condition has been met.
-Once Ofgem is so satisfied, a Tender Exercise can commence for the Qualifying Project. - 6.0.2.
-Developers must satisfy all the Tender Entry Conditions by the date notified by Ofgem.
+Once Ofgem is so satisfied, a Tender Exercise can commence for the Qualifying Project. - 6.2 Developers must satisfy all the Tender Entry Conditions by the date notified by Ofgem.
 Some of these Tender Entry Conditions must be satisfied prior to commencement of the Tender Exercise for a Qualifying Project, whereas Ofgem may permit others to be satisfied by a later date.
-Where this is the case, Ofgem will notify Developers accordingly. - 6.0.3.
-Where Developers do not meet the Tender Entry Conditions by the specified date, Ofgem may cancel the Tender Exercise for their projects. - 6.0.4.
-Paragraph 2 of Schedule 2 to the Tender Regulations sets out the Tender Entry Conditions for Generator Build projects.
+Where this is the case, Ofgem will notify Developers accordingly. - 6.3 Where Developers do not meet the Tender Entry Conditions by the specified date, Ofgem may cancel the Tender Exercise for their projects. - 6.4 Paragraph 2 of Schedule 2 to the Tender Regulations sets out the Tender Entry Conditions for Generator Build projects.
 Further information on some Tender Entry Conditions is provided below., however, Developers should consult the requirements in the Tender Regulations.

-6.1.
 Information Memorandum (IM)

-- 6.1.1.
-The Developer must provide information to Ofgem's satisfaction to enable Ofgem to issue an IM for the Qualifying Project.
+- 6.5 The Developer must provide information to Ofgem's satisfaction to enable Ofgem to issue an IM for the Qualifying Project.
 The IM is the project information document released by Ofgem to Bidders at the PQ or EPQ Stage.
-The IM will be released once the Bidders and Developer have entered into the Confidentiality Agreement and signed the Conflicts of Interest Declaration. - 6.1.2.
-Although completion of a Preliminary Information Memorandum (PIM) is not a tender entry condition, Ofgem will also release a PIM at the PQ or EPQ Stage.
-The PIM contains only high level information about a Qualifying Project.
-The PIM will be available on Ofgem's website for interested parties to consider prior to requesting the PQ Document.
-Each Developer will be provided with a standard form template and instructions for completion so Ofgem can produce the PIM.

-6.1.3.
-Ofgem must be satisfied that the information provided for both documents is appropriate and adequate, and Ofgem may require further information from the Developer.
+The IM will be released once the Bidders and Developer have entered into the Confidentiality Agreement and signed the Conflicts of Interest Declaration. - 6.6 Ofgem must be satisfied that the information provided is appropriate and adequate, and Ofgem may require further information from the Developer.

-6.2.
 Data Room

-6.2.1.
-The Developer must provide information to Ofgem's satisfaction to enable Ofgem to establish a Data Room for a Qualifying Project.
+6.7 The Developer must provide information to Ofgem's satisfaction to enable Ofgem to establish a Data Room for a Qualifying Project.
 The Developer will provide information about its Qualifying Project, which Ofgem will use to assess its Qualifying Project status; however, further information will be required to establish the Data Room for bid purposes.
 Ofgem will provide Data Room Guidelines which Developers should adhere to when populating the relevant Data Rooms over the course of the Tender Exercise for their Qualifying Projects.

-6.3.
 Other Conditions

-6.3.1.
-In addition to the conditions set out in the Tender Regulations, Ofgem is able to specify other Tender Entry Conditions that Developers must satisfy for a Qualifying Project before commencing a Tender Exercise where it deems it necessary.
+6.8 In addition to the conditions set out in the Tender Regulations, Ofgem is able to specify other Tender Entry Conditions that Developers must satisfy for a Qualifying Project before commencing a Tender Exercise where it deems it necessary.
 This could include a condition that the Developer must return a signed copy of the confidentiality consent provided by Ofgem (consenting to Ofgem using information provided to it in respect of the Tender Exercise).

-6.4.
 Notification of Meeting Tender Entry Conditions

-- 6.4.1.
-Ofgem will require certain information from the Developer to satisfy itself that each tender entry condition for a Qualifying Project has been met.
-In assessing whether the Tender Entry Conditions have been met, Ofgem may require the Developer to provide additional information. - 6.4.2.
-Ofgem will notify the Developer if it is satisfied that all Tender Entry Conditions have been met. - 6.4.3.
-If a Developer fails to satisfy any of the Tender Entry Conditions by the date specified by Ofgem, Ofgem may notify the Developer and publish a notice stating that the Tender Exercise for that Qualifying Project has been cancelled in accordance with the Tender Regulations.
+- 6.9 Ofgem will require certain information from the Developer to satisfy itself that each tender entry condition for a Qualifying Project has been met.
+In assessing whether the Tender Entry Conditions have been met, Ofgem may require the Developer to provide additional information. - 6.10 Ofgem will notify the Developer if it is satisfied that all Tender Entry Conditions have been met. - 6.11 If a Developer fails to satisfy any of the Tender Entry Conditions by the date specified by Ofgem, Ofgem may notify the Developer and publish a notice stating that the Tender Exercise for that Qualifying Project has been cancelled in accordance with the Tender Regulations.

-6.5.
 Commencement of Tenders